anhtv08/lambda-demos/cost_controller/readme.md

  Description
  -----------
- The function will terminate the ec2 instance which doest having required tags when it lanuch
+ The function will terminate the ec2 instance which doest having required tags when it launch and sending notifiction using sns

  Build Run and deployment
  -----------